hosseinoliabak/cisco/Security/01_core_concepts.md

   * Key recovery performed by Key Recovery Agent (Escrow Agent) There are 3 ways to do trust:
 * Generate your own certificates (unsigned certificate) fantastic as long as both parties understand that there is no third-party vouching for you
-* Web of trust: requires lots of maintenance (email certificates, hard drive encryption, …)
+* Web of trust model:
   * Web of trust is not centralized
-  * You and your friend can come up with a trust using public/private key concept.
-They can

-   +sign the certificate themselves as trusted
+  * Obtain public keys from my friends in person "Key-signing parties"
+  * Obtain "Certificates" on my public key from my friends
+  * If A knows B's public key, and B issued a certificate for C, then C can send this certificate to A
+  * PGP email certificates, hard drive encryption, …
 * Public Key Infrastructure (PKI) is a hierarchical method that starts off with root servers up at the top, intermediate servers (to take the load off of the CA), and goes down to users
+* Other than "trust", you can distribute the keys as "pre-shared"

 ### Public Key Infrastructure (PKI)
 * PKI is centralized
-* PKI is the most common cryptosystem to generate, distribute, and manage the keys
+* PKI is the most common cryptosystem to generate, distribute, and manage the public keys
 * PKI is based on X.509 (ITU-T) protocol that identifies the parts in PKI.
 X.509 isn’t even used anymore
 * PKCS: invented by RSA corporation; de-facto standard for a lot of PKI systems
   * PKCS#1: RSA Cryptography Standard